khaledYS/restaurant-casher/readme.md

---- I'm gonna change the sturcture of the app from having an state for the user to using the firebase/auth getAuth()
+-- I'm gonna change the sturcture of the app from having an state for the user to using the firebase/auth getAuth() -- you should continue tommorrow to import the products and catogries